How To Use Dante Devices in AES67 Mode with WheatNet-IP Devices

 Now in the system tree, click on the device you just created.

-You will be on the Sources tab.
+You want to be on the Sources tab, not the Destinations.

 Click Add.